johnsonjh/VEDIT/README.md

 []()

 []()
-* There were many other files shipped on the retail VEDIT / VEDIT-PLUS distribution diskettes, which should be reviewed for inclusion in this repository.
+* There were many other files shipped on the retail VEDIT / VEDIT‑PLUS distribution diskettes, which should be reviewed for inclusion in this repository.
 []()